cmeeren/Faqt/README.md

 ### Which testing frameworks does Faqt work with?

 All of them.
 XUnit, NUnit, MSTest, NSpec, MSpec, Expecto, you name it.
-Faqt is agnostic to the test framework; it simply throws a custom exception when an assertion fails.
+Faqt is agnostic to the test framework (and can also be used in non-test production code, as previously described); it simply throws a custom exception when an assertion fails.

 ### Why is the subject name not correct in my specific example?